samolito/FlickterApp/README.md

-# Project 1 - *Flickter*
+# Project 1 - *Flickster*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flickster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **7** hours spent in total